 The first Virtual Public Comment Opportunity was open from January 6 to February 4, 2021.
 The results are summarized below.

-Stay tuned for information regarding a second Public Comment Opportunity this summer.
+Stay tuned for information regarding a second Public Comment Opportunity in early 2022.
 If you would like to receive updates about the Catawba Crossings Feasibility Study, please sign up to receive emails.

 If you have questions or concerns at any time you may contact the Project Team by phone or email by following the links at the top of this page.